The Ultimate Guide to Vero Beach, Florida (From a Local)

 What to Do in Vero Beach

 The obvious choice for what to do in Vero Beach would be to visit the 26 miles of beautiful beaches.
-We have some guarded beaches, near the center of the island at Jaycee Park and South Beach, and more secluded spots (which we love) such as Turtle Trail, which you walk through a mangrove to get to.
-We sometimes take our dog as they are allowed on a leash.
+We get asked if Vero Beach is nice from many of our readers, and as you can see for yourself, it is stunning.
+Vero has some guarded beaches, near Jaycee Park and South Beach, and more secluded spots like Turtle Trail.
+We sometimes take our dog to Turtle Trail as they are allowed on a leash, plus you walk through a mangrove to reach it.

 You can rent kayaks, SUP, and other equipment at Sea Sup Go Paddle & Surf Company and Orchid Island Bikes & Kayaks.
 If you are just looking to see the beach and take a few pictures, Sexton Plaza Beach has benches, great views, and plenty of parking.